colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 ### From Blueprint to Build

 Sarah's team had the blueprint.
 Seven gaps mapped to seven layers.
 Three phases spanning ten weeks.
-The Architecture of Trust provided the roadmap—now came execution.
+The Architecture of Trust provided the roadmap, now comes execution.

 **What comes next:**

-- **Chapters 4-7** build the seven layers systematically—from overnight batch to sub-second streaming, from 40% query accuracy to 87%, from HIPAA violations to zero incidents, from isolated pilots to production deployment.
+- **Chapters 4-7** build the seven layers systematically from overnight batch to sub-second streaming, from 40% query accuracy to 87%, from HIPAA violations to zero incidents, from isolated pilots to production deployment.

-- **Chapter 8** introduces GOALS™—how to measure operational success.
+- **Chapter 8** introduces GOALS™ how to measure operational success.

 - **Chapters 9-10** provide the 90-day implementation roadmap.

 Seven gaps require seven layers.
-The next four chapters show exactly how Sarah transformed Echo's infrastructure from 28/100 to 86/100—and how you can do the same.
+The next four chapters show exactly how Sarah transformed Echo's infrastructure from 28/100 to 86/100 and how you can do the same.

 **From infrastructure that blocked agents to architecture that enables them.**